 Physical development is given prominence.
 Children are given two weekly PE sessions, one with a specialist coach and are given ample opportunities to explore the outdoors using their fantastic outdoor provision!

 Key Stage 1 and 2 Curriculum

 We have developed a topic based curriculum.
-Subjects covered within these topics in Key-Stage 1 (5-7) and Keystage 2 (7-11) are: English, Maths, Science, Art and Design, Computing, Design and Technology, Geography, History, Music and P.E.
+Subjects covered within these topics in Key-Stage 1 and Keystage 2 are: English, Maths, Science, Art and Design, Computing, Design and Technology, Geography, History, Music, RSHE and P.E.
 Keystage 2 children also learn Spanish.

 A detailed curriculum overview has been mapped out for all foundation subjects across Keystage 1 and 2.
 As with English, Maths and Science, we teach skills and knowledge leading to independent application.
-Year-on- year, these are built upon ensuring progression through the school.
+Year-on-year, these are built upon ensuring progression through the school.
 Opportunities to apply English and Maths skills are planned into foundation subjects.
 Half-termly curriculum maps are sent to parents to ensure that skills taught in school can be reinforced at home.
-Additionally, weekly Take Home sheets are shared with families to enable discussions about learning to take place at home.
+Additionally, weekly newsletters are shared with families to enable discussions about learning to take place at home.

 Phonics & Reading

-The school teaches phonics using the Letters and Sounds scheme.
+The school teaches phonics and early reading using the Read, Write Inc. Scheme.

 More information on this scheme can be found here:

 This reading scheme ensures that children are taught phonics systematically, matching reading materials with sounds being learned at that moment and building knowledge step-by-step.
 The consistent approach from all of our Read, Write Inc. teachers ensures a seamless transition through the phases.
 Regular assessment of children’s learning maintains focus, challenge and progress.

 Children constantly revisit learned sounds and are taught to read ‘red’ words (common exception words) and ‘story green words’ with increasing accuracy to support overall reading fluency.